Rebuilding LA: Altadena architects talk after the fire

 Architecture writer and local resident Michael Webb offered us his personal account of the devastating Los Angeles fires; seen here, a view of the Palisades fire during the blaze, shared by a friend of the writer

-Lewis was the urban design director for the Central of Detroit before moving to Altadena in 2018.
-He considers himself somewhat new to the neighbourhood, yet he is dedicated to helping the place retain its identity as rebuilding efforts take shape and is working with Pasadena Foothill AIA Chapter and colleagues from NOMA.
+Lewis, who first moved to Altadena in 1980, was the urban design director for the Central of Detroit for three years before returning to Altadena in 2018.
+He is dedicated to helping the place retain its identity as rebuilding efforts take shape and is working with the Pasadena Foothill AIA Chapter and colleagues from NOMA.
 'Detroit has neighbourhoods that are as close to devastation as Altadena and the Palisades, where for blocks and blocks there’s nothing vertical coming off the ground,' says Lewis.
 'The difference being, of course, that it took decades for that decline to happen in Detroit, and ours happened overnight.'

 Wallpaper* Newsletter